-It’s not a revolutionary concept, but using the music to queue up a thematic element or stir a specific emotion is key.
+It’s not a revolutionary concept, but using royalty free tracks to queue up a thematic element or stir a specific emotion in a YouTube video or other project is key.
 Set a stage that your script, visuals, and other elements will make the most of.
 The overall experience is why we remember some intros more fondly than others.

 Listening through a list of great intro songs is something that is almost worth paying money for.
 (Don’t worry — we’re not going to charge you to see our list!)

-Whether the songs make you nostalgic about an old favorite or intrigued by something new, they’re pretty much all catchy.
+Whether the music tracks make you nostalgic about an old favorite or intrigued by something new, they’re pretty much all catchy.
 We talked about the value of a unique sound, and that’s especially true for blockbuster titles.

 But it’s also something that you can look for an incorporate into your own video projects.
 In some ways, finding royalty free music and doing some extra work to edit your intro around that would give you a kind of “ownership” for the piece, at least in the minds of your audience.

 Checking out successful intro songs can also function as good inspiration.
 You obviously shouldn’t try to duplicate songs from our “Best of the Best” list, but seeing how other creatives paired music with visuals can only inspire you to make your own videos better.